Hamiltonian and Noether charges in first order gravity: Conserved charges

+as we have obtained in the Sec.~\ref{sec:2}.
+So, at first sight it would seem that there is an ambiguity in the definition of the symplectic current that could lead to different symplectic structures.
+Since the relation between them is given by

+it follows that $J_{\Po}^{\rm bulk}(\de_1,\de_2)$ is a total derivative, that does not contribute in (\ref{intJzero}), and from the systematic derivation of the symplectic structure described in Sec.~\ref{sec:2}, we have to conclude that it does not contribute to the symplectic structure.
+This is consistent with the fact that $J_{\Po}^{\rm bound}$ and $J_{\Po}^{\rm bulk}$ correspond to the same action.
+As we have remarked in Sec.~\ref{sec:2}, a total derivative term in $J$, under some circumstances, could be seen as generating a non-trivial symplectic structure $\tilde\O$ on the boundary of $M$.
+But the important thing to note here is that one would run into an inconsistency if one choose to introduce that non-trivial $\tilde\O$.
+Thus, consistency of the formalism requires that $\tilde\O=0$.

+Let us now construct the conserved charges for this theory, and from the previous reasons we shall only consider the Palatini and Holst terms in this part.
 We shall consider the Hamiltonian $H_\xi$ that is a conserved quantity corresponding to asymptotic symmetries and symmetries on the horizon of a spacetime.
 Our asymptotic conditions are chosen in such a way that the asymptotic symmetry group be the Poincar\'e group.
-The corresponding conserved quantities, energy-momentum and relativistic angular momentum, are constructed in \cite{aes}.
+The corresponding conserved quantities, for the well posed Palatini action, energy-momentum and relativistic angular momentum, are constructed in \cite{aes}.
 The contribution to the energy from a weakly isolated horizon has been analyzed in \cite{afk}, where the first law of mechanics of non-rotating black holes was deduced.
 Rotating isolated horizons have been the topic of \cite{abl}, where the contribution from the angular momentum of a horizon has been included.
 In this paper we restrict our attention to energy and give a review of the principal results presented in \cite{afk}.